mheiges/vagrant-irods_ebrc/README.md

     git clone https://github.com/mheiges/vagrant-irods_ebrc.git

-Start the Virtual Machine
+Start the Virtual Machines
 -------------------------

+There are three virtual machines defined

+- `ies`: iCAT enabled resource server with iCommands.
+This VM alone is sufficient for working with the default `ebrcResc` resource.
+- `rs1`: a resource server with iCommands.
+- `client`: a server with only iCommands installed.

     cd vagrant-irods_ebrc
     vagrant up

+Or start them individually, but be aware that `rs1` depends on the availability of the iCAT on `ies`.

+    vagrant up ies
+    vagrant up rs1
+    vagrant up client

-ssh to the Virtual Machine
+ssh to the Virtual Machines
 -----------------

-To connect to the VM as the `vagrant` user, run
+To connect to the individual VMs as the `vagrant` user, run one of the following.

+    vagrant ssh ies
+    vagrant ssh rs1
-    vagrant ssh
+    vagrant ssh client

 Limitations
 =======